Heegaard Floer correction terms, with a twist

 \subsection{The main results}

-A purely algebraic result of Elkies~\cite{Elkies_trivial_lattice_1995} shows that Donaldson's theorem can be rephrased as a family of inequalities, one for each \spinc structure~$\fs$ on a closed smooth 4--manifold~$X$:

-It turns out that these inequalities admit generalisations to 4--manifolds with boundary.
+A purely algebraic result of Elkies~\cite{Elkies_trivial_lattice_1995} shows that Donaldson's theorem can be rephrased as a family of inequalities $c_1^2(\fs)+b_2(X)\leq 0$ where $\fs$ runs through all \spinc structures on a closed smooth $4$--manifold~$X$.
+It turns out that these inequalities admit generalisations to $4$--manifolds with boundary.
 The first significant progress in this direction was made by Fr{\o}yshov~\cite{Froyshov_SW_boundary_1996} using Seiberg--Witten theory and later by Ozsv\'ath and Szab\'o~\cite{OzsvathSzabo_4mfs_gradings_2003} in the context of Heegaard Floer homology.
-In this paper we will define a generalisation of the correction terms defined by Ozsv\'ath and Szab\'o, using Heegaard Floer homology with twisted coefficients: to any \spinc 3--manifold $\Yt$ we associate a rational number $\ud\Yt$, called the \emph{twisted correction term} of $\Yt$.
-One of the main goals of the paper is to prove the following general result. \begin{theorem} Let~$(Z,\fs)$ be a smooth \spinc 4--manifold with boundary $\Yt$, and suppose that $Z$ is negative semidefinite and $c_1(\ft)$ is torsion.
+In this paper we will define a generalisation of the correction terms defined by Ozsv\'ath and Szab\'o, using Heegaard Floer homology with twisted coefficients: to any \spinc $3$--manifold $\Yt$ we associate a rational number $\ud\Yt$, called the \emph{twisted correction term} of $\Yt$.
+One of the main goals of the paper is to prove the following general result. \begin{theorem} Let~$(Z,\fs)$ be a smooth \spinc $4$--manifold with boundary $\Yt$, and suppose that $Z$ is negative semidefinite and $c_1(\ft)$ is torsion.
 We have